-MBA 514 Leading for Higher Performance
+MBA 514 Leading for Higher Performance 3-S

 Focused on improving leader efficacy in developing peak organizational and people performance.
-Performance contributors and/or detractors is studied from a biblical perceptive as students examine how recent trends in workplace "advances," scientific findings, and human resource best practices confirm and/or conflict with God's design of humankind.
-Prerequisites: MBA 501, 630 addressed include revenue recognition practices; obligation measurement; and the impact of organizational form on accounting measures of performance, digital platforms, and GAAP.
-Students may choose to waive this course and substitute an elective if they have earned a B- or better in at least two of the following undergrad/graduate-level courses: Financial Accounting, Managerial Accounting, and Cost Accounting.
+Performance contributors and/or detractors are studied from a biblical perceptive as students examine how recent trends in workplace "advances," scientific findings, and human resource best practices confirm and/or conflict with God's design of humankind.
 Prerequisites: MBA 501, 630